 - Increased mouse travel between ‘activities’ trigger and other elements

-The approval explored in these mockups is to move the top bar to the bottom, drop the ‘app menu’ (what’s left of it 😅), and put the overlooked Activities trigger literally front and center.
+The approach explored in these mockups is to move the top bar to the bottom, drop the ‘app menu’ (what’s left of it 😅), and put the overlooked Activities trigger literally front and center.

 The mockups do introduce a few dilemmas of its own that would need to be solved should this ideation come to fruition.
 Not least of which is what the heck is the clock doing!? 😅 It feels so unintuitive to see it on the left!

 Whether you love or loath what’s presented in these mockup it’s reassuring to see that the hands that help make it — contrary to popular opinion — are open to exploring major changes to their existing layout.

 GNOME Shell, even in this model, is still built heavily around the concept of workspaces.
 When you don’t need to see an app for a while?
 You switch workspace.
 Want to switch to a different app?
 Open it on a different workspace.
 There’s no minimise button and no on-screen task switcher (aka dock) by default.